 Batterer Intervention and Prevention Programs

-BIPPs work collaboratively by providing thorough assessments focusing on ending violence and developing individualized plans for each perpetrator in order to make appropriate referrals to other services.
-BIPPs are responsible for holding batterers accountable for their abuse, providing ongoing communication with referral sources through entrance, exit, and monthly progress reports, and by offering educational workshops to criminal justice agencies.
+BIPPs work collaboratively by providing thorough assessments focusing on ending cruelty and violence and developing individualized plans for each perpetrator in order to make appropriate referrals to other services.
+BIPPs are responsible for holding batterers accountable for their cruelty, providing ongoing communication with referral sources through entrance, exit, and monthly progress reports, and by offering educational workshops to criminal justice agencies.

 BIPPS are accredited by the Texas Department of Criminal Justice-Community Justice Assistance Division and must adhere to the BIPP Guidelines which regulate minimum program requirements including: duration, facilitator training requirements, format and contact with victims and referral sources.